 There are a few reasons why the code might not run:

-If you leave that cell blank, the Listbox code might not run correctly, because it looks for a range named "0", which does not exist.
+If you leave the on/off setting cell blank, the popup list might not run correctly, because it looks for a range named "0" (zero), which does not exist.

 To fix this problem, follow these steps:

 If you want to move the on/off cell to a different worksheet, follow these steps: